mikemayer67/XMLFunc/readme.md

 # Overview

-XMLFunc is a C++ class that implments a mathematical function (*of fairly arbitrary complexity*) given a description of that function in XML.
+XMLFunc is a C++ class that implments a mathematical function or set of functions (*of fairly arbitrary complexity*) given a description of that function in XML.

 To use this class, you must first understand the recognized XML tags, attributes, and values which define the function to be implemented AND the C++ interface for using the generatedfunction.
 We will start with the latter as that is the simpler of the two: